SPSarkar88/NovaLang/README.md

 - Works with all collection types and regular arrays
 - Enterprise-grade data processing capabilities

+### 🚀 **`lambda_simple_demo.sf`** (NEW!) - **Lambda Pipeline Operations Demo**
+- **🆕 NEW FEATURE:** Lambda.pipeline() and Lambda.chain() method chaining
+- Functional data processing with pipeline operations for efficient transformations
+- Step-by-step examples of fluent API and statistical operations
+- Demonstrates the new builder pattern approach for complex data processing

-**Total: 25+ KB of curated, working examples** showcasing both core language features and enterprise collection capabilities with Lambda query operations
+**Total: 27+ KB of curated, working examples** showcasing both core language features and enterprise collection capabilities with advanced Lambda pipeline operations

 **See also:**
 - [🔧 M3 Implementation Summary](#-m3-implementation-summary) for technical validation details